projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 Install ACRN
 ************

 #.
-Install the ACRN Debian package and ACRN kernel Debian packages using these
+On the target system, install the ACRN Debian package and ACRN kernel Debian packages using these
    commands:

    .. code-block:: bash